vhtua/vhtua/README.md

 ### Hi there 👋

+I am a final-year student with a passion for Computer Science, and the ability to self-study and solve problems is my strength.
+I always appreciate opportunities to contribute to the development of technology in general, leveraging my strengths.
+My goal is to ensure that everyone can easily access and utilize technology in their daily lives.

+- 🌱 I’m currently learning Machine Learning

 <!--
 **vhtuananh020402/vhtuananh020402** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.